powsybl/powsybl-open-rao/docs/input-data/crac/nc.md

 > This `timeToImplement` may also be used to convert a curative remedial action to an auto remedial action (see [this section](#using-gridstatealterationremedialaction-and-timetoimplement)).

-In the following, we describe the different types of remedial actions that can be imported in OpenRAO from the CSA profiles.
+In the following, we describe the different types of remedial actions that can be imported in OpenRAO from the NC profiles.
 The general pattern is to link a `GridStateAlteration` object which references the parent remedial action (`GridStateAlterationRemedialAction`) and a `StaticPropertyRange` which contains the physical and numerical definition of the remedial action.
 The field of the `StaticPropertyRange` are: